-The term of the EB-5 mezz loan is typically five years.237 This reflects the EB-5 requirement that the immigrant's investment be sustained and at risk through the date that the I-829 petition (the petition that results in the issuance of the unconditional visa) is adjudicated by USCIS.
-The 5 year period typically provides sufficient time for the immigration process to be completed.
+The term of the EB-5 mezz loan is typically five years.
+This reflects the EB-5 requirement that the immigrant's investment be sustained and at risk through the date that that the I-829 petition (the petition which results in the issuance of the unconditional visa) is approved by USCIS.
 In some cases, the loan grants the developer the right to extend the loan, such as for two one-year periods.

-USCIS has not issued definitive guidance as to whether the at-risk and sustained investment requirements prohibit loan repayment by the JCE to the NCE until the I-829 application is approved.
-However, the USCIS requirements seem to focus on the ultimate repayment by the NCE to the investor, rather than by the JCE to the NCE.
-Reportedly, some lenders provide that the loan does not mature until the later of five years from the commencement of the loan or the approval of the investor's I-829 petition (which entitles the investor to a permanent green card).238 Similarly, the NCE may seek to prohibit prepayments by the JCE until the I-829 approvals are obtained.239
+It may be argued that the at-risk requirement prohibits investment repayment by the JCE to the NCE until the I-829 application is approved.
+However, the USCIS rules seem to focus on the ultimate repayment by the NCE to the investor, rather than by the JCE to the NCE.
+Reportedly, some lenders provide that the loan does not mature until the later of five years from the commencement of the loan or the approval of the investor's I-829 petition (which entitles the investor to a permanent green card).
+220